California Reading Content Standards

 Biography, persuasion, business letter

-Note: Strikethroughs within a standard indicate that this particular part of the standard is not be assessed on the CAHSEE but is still part of the original standard.
+Note: Strikethroughs within a standard indicate that this particular part of the standard is not to be assessed on the CAHSEE but is still part of the original standard.